kormart/automate-study/README.md

     cd ~/persistent-files

-To find the IP adress of a GPU machine that is already. running, run this in the `azure-gpu-ops` folder on the `masterops` machine pulumi stack output
+To find the IP adress of a GPU machine that is already. running, run this command in the `azure-gpu-ops` folder on the `masterops` machine:

+    pulumi stack output

 To stop (and destroy) the GPU machine, go to the `masterops` machine again